Intelli-Car/CarND-Capstone/README.md

 We tried 3 models from the [Tensorflow detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
 These models are pre-trained on the [COCO dataset](http://mscoco.org/), the [Kitti dataset](http://www.cvlibs.net/datasets/kitti/), and the [Open Images dataset](https://github.com/openimages/dataset).
 The 3 models we choose are ssd_mobilenet_v1_coco, ssd_inception_v2_coco and faster_rcnn_resnet101_coco.

-First we tarined on the ssd_mobilenet_v1_coco model as it is the lightest and fastest model among the other models in the Tensorflow detection model zoo.
+First we tarined the `sim` data on the ssd_mobilenet_v1_coco model as it is the lightest and fastest model among the other models in the Tensorflow detection model zoo.
 The loss graph is as shown below:

 ![alt text][image7]

 The model was trained for 5000 steps which took around 7hrs and the TotalLoss was ~0.35.
 Some results are shown below:

 ![alt text][image8]

+Next we trained the `real` data on same model for 5000 steps and the loss graph is as below:

+![alt text][image9]

+The TotalLoss was really bad and was around ~7.5 and this model couldnt classify any objects.

+## Installation

 Please use **one** of the two installation options, either native **or** docker installation.